Tiangong space station: Nomenclature

-These poetic names continue as the first, second, third, fourth, fifth and future Chinese Lunar probes are called Chang'e after the Moon goddess.
+These poetic names continue as the first, second, third, fourth, fifth and future probes of the Chinese Lunar Exploration Program are called Chang'e – after the Moon goddess.
 The name "Tiangong" means "heavenly palace".
 Across China, the launch of Tiangong-1 was reported to have inspired a variety of feelings, including love poetry.
 The rendezvous of the space vehicles has been compared to the reunion of the cowherd and the weaver girl.

-Wang Wenbao, director of the CMSA, told a news conference in 2011: "Considering past achievements and the bright future, we feel the manned space programme should have a more vivid symbol, and that the future space station should carry a resounding and encouraging name.
-We now feel that the public should be involved in the names and symbols, as this major project will enhance national prestige and strengthen the national sense of cohesion and pride".